 How RingCentral builds Five 9s availability

 RingCentral’s cloud architecture is built on what’s known as a multi-cloud, multi-network, point-of-delivery (PoD) design.
-In other words, we use a modular approach that allows our solutions to intelligently scale and manage increases in usage across messaging, video meetings, and phone, while also providing resiliency and redundancy.
+In other words, we use a modular approach that allows our solutions to intelligently scale and manage increases in usage across messaging, video calls, and phone, while also providing resiliency and redundancy.

 The multi-tenant network is designed with built-in 2x capacity, which means customers can double their usage overnight without an issue.
 Also, systems are designed with concurrent usage in mind.
 This ensures that the service is always available even when there are usage fluctuations at the customer’s end.